My Earliest Memories With Dyslexia

 A few feet away from the table was a large glass window.
 But instead of facing the outside, the window faced inside the room where I was.

-Behind the window were two men who were also dressed in white coats.
+Behind the window were two men in white coats.
 They seemed busy, and one of them was holding a clipboard.

-Then, out of nowhere, I heard a man’s voice pop through a small metal box near me.
-I think it was the man with the clipboard behind the window.
+Then, out of nowhere, I heard a man’s voice pop through a small metal box near where I was sitting.
+I’m pretty sure the voice came from a man behind the window.

 “Hello, Henry, could you hear me?
 The man asked.